 A CPA is a certified public accountant who is licensed by a state board of accountancy.
 To earn the prestige associated with the CPA license, you are required to demonstrate knowledge and competence by meeting high educational standards, passing the CPA exam and completing a specific amount of general accounting experience.
 The two most important aspects of becoming a CPA are passing the Uniform CPA Exam and meeting licensing requirements in the state where you want to practice.

-LOGIC in association with WILEY INTERNATIONAL will help you in
+LOGIC in association with HOCK INTERNATIONAL will help you in

 NASBA (National Association of State Boards of Accountancy) represents the 50 State Board of Accountancy and 4 districts which determines the Exam eligibility of the candidates.
 Different states of the US have different sets of eligibility criteria and a CPA aspirant needs to be evaluated as eligible for a given state before writing for the exams from that state.
 The relevant State Board of Accountancy declares the Exam score.
 After passing the exam one needs to apply for the license from the respective State Board of Accountancy in case he wants to practise as a Chartered Accountant in the United States and some more first world countries

-You need to send all your educational documents to Logic for the basic evaluation of your CPA eligibility by our American counterparts.
+You need to send scanned copies of all your educational documents to Logic for the preliminary eligibility evaluation guidance.

 Candidates are allowed to take all four sections of the exam during any testing window and in any order they choose.
 However, you may not take the same section more than once during any single testing window.